quozd/awesome-dotnet/README.md

 * [FParsec](https://github.com/stephan-tolksdorf/fparsec) - A parser combinator library for F#
 * [Superpower](https://github.com/datalust/superpower) - A C# parser construction toolkit with high-quality error reporting
 * [CSLY](https://github.com/b3b00/CSLY) - A light embedded C# lexer/parser generator.

+## Source Generator
+* [Supernova.Enum.Generators](https://github.com/EngRajabi/Enum.Source.Generator) - A C# source generator to create an enumeration class from an enum type.
+With this package, you can work on enums very, very fast without using reflection.

 # Other Lists